financialhealthnetwork/pulse-transactional-methodology-public-/pulse transactional methodology.md

 ## II.
 Data Collection

-As of July 14, 2021, 933 participants had linked at least one financial account to the Pulse platform, out of a total of 8,961 invitees (this does not account for people who have been invited more than once), yielding a participation rate of 10.6%.
-Participants linked 5,950 accounts across 2,548 financial institutions; the mean number of accounts linked by participants was 6.4 and the median was 4.
+As of October 12, 2021, 979 participants had linked at least one financial account to the Pulse platform, out of a total of 8,961 invitees (this does not account for people who have been invited more than once), yielding a participation rate of 10.9%.
+Participants linked 6,151 accounts across 2,619 financial institutions; the mean number of accounts linked by participants was 6 and the median was 4.
 Only individuals who linked accounts and provided information via the plaid linkage were included in this analysis and reporting.